decentdao/decent-interface/docker/README.md

 - `Dockerfile` see comments in file.
 Creation script for webapp Docker container
 - `entrypoint.sh` executes the package.json script to start.
-- `webapp.env`  this sets the local provider URL and chain id in the Docker container

 ### Playwright
 coming soon